 At the graduate level, painting and drawing are investigated and practiced in relation to the philosophic and technical aspects of the medium as well as through a thorough knowledge of the many ways in which they have been considered and practiced, both recently and historically.
 Exploration of these mediums in relation to theoretical and cross-disciplinary practices is therefore encouraged to enable students to understand and expand the definition of painting and drawing production in relation to other media, contemporary visual culture and its attendant discourse.

 The spatial arts area supports advanced research, production and critical analysis in the expanding field of sculpture and related productions in space.
 The curriculum is designed to encourage the student’s individual development and awareness of conceptual and aesthetic issues of historic and contemporary relevance to the practice of working with three-dimensional forms within specific contexts.
 Special topic seminars address ongoing debates in contemporary art and theoretical practice as related to the study of space.
-Topics for investigation extend to: site-specificity, installation, intermedia and team collaboration, immersive environments, architecture and a critical examination of public art and public spaces.
+Topics for investigation extend to: site-specificity, installation, intermedia and team collaboration, rapid prototyping technologies, immersive environments, architecture and a critical examination of public art and public spaces.

 The program in photography promotes a strong conceptual and experimental approach to image generation.
 Photography is analyzed historically as a material technology in its vast role as a medium of reproduction and documentation.
 The integral relationship photography has to emergent digital technologies is also a signficant part of the discourse.
 Students are encouraged to engage photography in conjunction with other contemporary uses of media, including installation, assemblage, painting, performance, print, video and immersive digital environments.